Im-Mohammed/Mind-Sync/README.md

 ## 🚀 Overview

 **MindSync** is a web-based educational platform that integrates real-time emotion recognition to personalize the learning experience.
-By analyzing facial expressions, voice, and text interactions, it adapts content delivery to enhance student engagement and emotional well-being.
+By analyzing facial expressions, voice, and text interactions, it adapts content delivery to enhance student engagement.

 ---